 Whether you do or don’t need to pay an exit fee to leave Virgin Media will depend on your contract and package.
 The main thing to check is if you are still within your initial minimum contract term.
 If you’re going to be staying at the same property or moving somewhere Virgin Media would be available and you are within your initial contract term then you will have to pay an exit fee.

-The easiest way to avoid exit fees is to wait until the end of your initial contract term, although that is not always possible.
+The easiest way to avoid exit fees is to wait until the end of your initial contract.
+However, we know that that’s not always possible.
 There are a few other situations in which you can leave your contract early without paying.

-One is if you have slow internet or problems with your Virgin Media connection.
-Virgin adhere to Ofcom’s minimum download policy, which means that your internet contract will have a minimum speed you should be able to reach.
+You may be able to cancel without penalty if you have slow internet or problems with your Virgin Media connection.
+Virgin adheres to Ofcom’s minimum download policy, which means that your internet contract will have a minimum speed you should be able to reach.
 If your speed drops below this and Virgin can’t fix the problem then they will allow you to leave without penalty.
 You can read about all the details of this policy here.

-From the 17th of June 2022, you also will not have to pay a disconnection fee if you move to a property that Virgin Media can’t provide service.
-Or rather, you will still be charged an exit fee but will have it refunded to you if you provide Virgin Media with proof of your new address.
+From the 17th of June 2022, you won’t have to pay a disconnection fee if you move to a property where Virgin Media services aren’t available.
+Technically, you will still be charged an exit fee but will have it refunded to you if you provide Virgin Media with proof of your new address.
 While still a little awkward for consumers this is miles ahead of the company’s previous policy of charging customers disconnection fees even if it was impossible to bring their service with them.